Corel

-Cascade Parent Limited, doing business as Alludo (/ə'luː.dəʊ/ ə-LOO-doh), is a Canadian software company headquartered in Ottawa, Ontario, specializing in graphics processing.
-Formerly called the Corel Corporation (/kəˈrɛl/ kə-REL; from the abbreviation "Cowpland Research Laboratory"), the company is known for producing software titles such as CorelDRAW, and for acquiring AfterShot Pro, PaintShop Pro, Painter, Video Studio and WordPerfect.
+Corel Corporation (/kəˈrɛl/ kə-REL; as an abbreviation for "Cowpland Research Laboratory") is a Canadian software company headquartered in Ottawa, Ontario, specializing in graphics processing.
+The company is known for producing software titles such as CorelDRAW, and for acquiring AfterShot Pro, PaintShop Pro, Painter, Video Studio and WordPerfect.

+Corel rebranded as Alludo (/ə'luː.dəʊ/ ə-LOO-doh) in 2022.
+This prompted a trademark infringement lawsuit by Alpenspruce Education Solutions Inc., which was settled in March 2025, with Corel subsequently abandoning its U.S. trademark efforts for the Alludo name.
+Corel operates internationally under different names including Awingu N.V., WinZip Computing LLC, Cascade Parent Ltd., and Parallels International GmbH.